This article may contain compensated links. Please read disclaimer for more info.

 14. Fly over the Valley of the Kings on a Hot-Air Balloon

-Glide through the sky in a massive floating vessel while enjoying sunrise or sunset — and perhaps a glass of champagne — over magnificent Renaissance châteaux and their beautiful grounds in the Loire Valley.
+Glide through the sky in a massive floating vessel while enjoying sunrise or sunset — and perhaps a glass of champagne — over magnificent Renaissance châteaux and their beautiful grounds in the Loire Valley – Book your Hot Air Balloon Experience over the Loire Valley

 15. The Loire Valley by Bike

-La Loire à Vélo is one of the top things to do in France for bike lovers.
+La Loire à Vélo is one of the top activities in France for bike lovers.
 The Loire by Bike is a unique 800 km cycle route that links Nevers to Saint Brevin-Les-Pins in the Atlantic Ocean.
-Follow France’s last great wild river on two wheels while exploring the French Valley of the Kings with its beautiful Renaissance châteaux, medieval towns, and good wines!
+Follow France’s last great wild river on two wheels while exploring the Loire Valley with its beautiful Renaissance châteaux, medieval towns, and good wines!

-16. Go in Search of the Blue Gold in Provence’s Lavender Fields
+16. Go in Search of the Blue Gold of Provence

-A trip to the Provence lavender fields is one of the unique things to do in France.
+A trip to the lavender fields in Provence is one of the unique things to do in France.
 For the best pictures, plan your trip carefully around the blooming periods in each area.

 17. Explore the World of Perfumes in Grasse